The Internet of Things can do a lot to help reduce the carbon footprint of wastewater treatment. It offers better data to improve operational...

 While maintenance of a green roof, especially an intensive one, is unavoidable, there are several tools that the IoT offers to keep a close eye on the health of your roof and identify where and when upkeep is needed.
 For example, you can use soil moisture and pH sensors to monitor the health of your roof’s growing medium.
 You also use simple tools like thermometers and wireless rain gauges to check how much irrigation your green roof needs.

 While IoT technology for structural health monitoring (SHM) is typically associated with large public works like dams or bridges, it can be used equally effectively for monitoring your commercial building.
 You can use an SHM that not only checks for signs of sagging or structural fatigue, but you can have a system that uses machine learning to predict when work needs to be done.

 Sensors that monitor leaks

 Lastly, we have water leak sensors that monitor your green roof for water leaks.
 Given that leak from a green roof will happen eventually, smart water leak detectors are almost essential to predict whether and when a leak will occur, but it also gives you an early warning if a leak is starting.

 This is also where we at LAIIER have expertise – our Severn sensors are specifically designed for use cases like green roofs.
 We use a thin form factor in our sensors that can be deployed within the layers of a green roof.

-So, while you could install sensors like ours in the ceiling below your roof, warning you if even a tiny leak occurs, you can deploy sensors further up in the insulation or moisture protective barriers you install within your green roof.
+This allows you to install sensors like ours in the ceiling below your roof, warning you if even a tiny leak occurs.
+But you can also deploy sensors further up in the insulation or moisture protective barriers you install within your green roof.
 This way, they can alert you when there’s water seeping in and take action to repair your green roof long before it actually leaks into your building.